 Base Salaries.
 Base salaries for the named executive officers are determined annually by the Board of Directors or Compensation Committee, based on the scope of each officer's responsibilities along with his or her respective experience and contributions during the prior year.
-When reviewing base salaries, the Board of Directors takes factors into account such as each officer's experience and individual performance, the Company's performance as a whole, data from surveys of compensation paid by comparable companies, and general industry conditions, but does not assign any specific weighting to any factor.
-During fiscal years 2021 and 2020, Dr. Schuetz, elected to receive compensation in the form of equity in lieu of cash compensation in the form of base salary.
-In 2020, equity compensation was also taken in lieu of a bonus.
-Dr. Schuetz's 2020 and 2021 base salary reported in the table below was paid to Dr. Schuetz to cover his portion of the Company's group medical insurance costs.
-In 2022, the Board of Directors approved an annual salary for Dr. Schuetz of \$550,000 with a target bonus of 50% of salary.
+When reviewing base salaries, the Board of Directors takes factors into account such as each officer's experience and individual performance, Compass's performance as a whole, data from surveys of compensation paid by comparable companies, and general industry conditions, but does not assign any specific weighting to any factor.
+In 2023, the Board of Directors approved an annual salary for Dr. Schuetz of \$575,000 with a target bonus of 50% of his salary and, in 2024, the Board of Directors approve the same salary and target bonus for Dr. Schuetz in his new role as President of Research & Development.
+In 2023, Dr. Bisker-Leib's salary was \$500,000 and her target bonus was 45% of her base salary and, in 2024, in connection with Dr. Bisker-Leib's promotion to Chief Executive Officer, her annual salary was increased to \$600,000 and her target bonus was increased to \$55%.